 Ms. Weal founded Upward Scholars in 2009 after teaching ESL at Sequoia Adult School and observing that her students weren’t living up to their potential.
 She created Upward Scholars to empower students to continue their education in community college.
 Prior to teaching ESL, Ms. Weal had a career as a marketing writer in Silicon Valley.
 She also has written several ESL text books.
 She currently serves on the Upward Scholars Board.

 A native of El Salvador, Ms. Ventura attended the University of El Salvador where she majored in English and French.
-She currently is a student at Cañada College working towards her associate degree in paralegal studies.
+She currently is a student at Cañada College working towards her associate degree in accounting.
 Ms. Ventura joined Upward Scholars in July 2016 and is responsible for coordinating all aspects of our programs including student orientations, laptop donations, transit cards, and student events.

 Board of Directors - Officers

 Ms. Ayala was born in El Salvador and came to the U.S. at age 15.
 She has a BA from Wesleyan University and an MBA from the Haas School of Business at University of California, Berkeley.
 Since graduating from business school, Ms. Ayala has taken marketing leadership roles in innovative biotech companies in the Bay Area.
 She currently works as a product marketing manager at Karius.
 In addition to serving as Board president, Ms. Ayala serves as a link to the Latin American community, assists with Upward Scholars marketing activities, and helps expand fund-raising capabilities.